teppyboy/crepesr-proxy/README.md

 # CrepeSR-Proxy

-This is a proxy server for CrepeSR/YS private servers.
-It is used to forward requests to CrepeSR/YS private servers.
+This is a proxy server for SR/YS private servers.

 ## Why?